ahmadawais/pudl/README.md

 ### ➡️ STEP #4: Just run `npm start`

-Finally run the following command to get up and running with pudl.
+Finally run the following command to get up and running with `pudl`.

 ```sh
 # To start pudl